 See more trip photos here.

-Alpine Lakes High Route: Over and Out
+Alpine Lakes High Route: Exit

-Exiting in the dark was uneventful as I walked the rest six miles back to the trailhead.
+Exiting in the dark was uneventful as I walked six miles back to the trailhead.
 It’s a Monday and late season, so I didn’t expect to see any campers.
 During this, I took a break by Copper Lake before finishing the rest of the trip.

 As it turned out, it was the only weekend in October with decent weather.
 What timing!